SPIRAL: Semantic-Aware Progressive LiDAR Scene Generation and Understanding: Methodology

 As previously discussed, although existing range-view LiDAR generative models~\cite{lidargen, lidm, r2dm} have demonstrated impressive performance, they are limited to producing only depth and reflectance modalities.
 While LiDM~\cite{lidm} generates LiDAR scenes conditioned on semantic maps, it requires the semantic maps to be provided beforehand.
 Alternatively, two-step pipelines that first generate LiDAR scenes and then predict semantic labels suffer from low training efficiency and limited cross-modal consistency.
-Inspired by the insight that diffusion models can serve as powerful representation learners for various tasks such as classification and segmentation \cite{baranchuk2021label}, we propose a novel \textbf{s}emantic-aware \textbf{p}rogress\textbf{i}ve \textbf{ra}nge-view \textbf{L}iDAR diffusion model, named \textbf{\textsc{Spiral}}, as illustrated in Figure~\ref{fig:teaser}~(b), to address these limitations.
+Inspired by the insight that diffusion models can serve as powerful representation learners for various tasks such as classification and segmentation \cite{baranchuk2021label, zhu2025sealion, kong20253d, zhu2025generative}, we propose a novel \textbf{s}emantic-aware \textbf{p}rogress\textbf{i}ve \textbf{ra}nge-view \textbf{L}iDAR diffusion model, named \textbf{\textsc{Spiral}}, as illustrated in Figure~\ref{fig:teaser}~(b), to address these limitations.
 Spiral contains three major innovations:

-\textbf{Complete Semantic Awareness.} The semantic awareness of Spiral contains two aspects: \textbf{(1)} In addition to generating depth and reflectance images, Spiral also predicts the corresponding semantic maps; \textbf{(2)} Spiral is capable of conditional generation of depth and reflectance images guided by a given semantic map.
-Accordingly, Spiral operates in two modes: \textbf{unconditional mode} and \textbf{conditional mode}.
-To enable switching between these two modes, we design a pair of control switches, $\mathcal{A}$ and $\mathcal{B}$, as depicted in Figure~\ref{fig:pipeline}.
+\textbf{Complete Semantic Awareness.} The semantic awareness of Spiral contains two aspects: \textbf{(1)} In addition to generating depth and reflectance images, Spiral also predicts the corresponding semantic maps; \textbf{(2)} Spiral enables conditional generation of depth and reflectance images guided by a given semantic map.
+It alternates between two types of steps: \textbf{unconditional} and \textbf{conditional}.
+To control the switching between them, we introduce two control switches, $\mathcal{A}$ and $\mathcal{B}$, as illustrated in Figure~\ref{fig:pipeline}.
 Switches $\mathcal{A}$ and $\mathcal{B}$ follow an exclusive-or (XOR) relationship.
 Their on/off states are as follows:

 where 0 denotes the off state and 1 denotes the on state.
-During training, in the {unconditional mode}, the Spiral with learnable parameters $\theta$, ${\epsilon}_{\theta}$, simultaneously predicts both the semantic map $\hat{y}_t$ and the noise $\hat{\epsilon}_t$ on the noisy LiDAR scene $x_t$, i.e.,
+During training, in the {unconditional step}, the Spiral with learnable parameters $\theta$, ${\epsilon}_{\theta}$, simultaneously predicts both the semantic map $\hat{y}_t$ and the noise $\hat{\epsilon}_t$ on the noisy LiDAR scene $x_t$, i.e.,

 and the corresponding training loss $\mathcal{L}_{u}$ is calculated as: